ErinRRose/factomatic/README.md

 ## Getting Started

  To install , follow these steps: First you will need to clone the backend here.
-Install all required gems in the Gemfile by running bundle install.
-Create your database by running rails db:migrate.
-Run rails s -p 3001 in the terminal to run the API serverfor the saved votes.
+Install all required gems in the Gemfile by running `bundle install`.
+Create your database by running `rails db:migrate`.
+Run `rails s -p 3001` in the terminal to run the API server for the saved votes.
 Open the port in the browser (rails defaults to port 3000).
-To exit the server run ctrl + c in the terminal.
+To exit the server run `ctrl + c` in the terminal.
 In the terminal, you can run: `npm start`, runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Contributing